 Most common toilet bowel cleaners use a combination of chlorine and acids, which causes toxic chlorine gas.
-With chlorine we have so many avenues of exposure.
-You’re getting exposed through fumes and possibly through skin when you clean with it, but because it’s also in city water to get rid of bacteria, you’re also getting exposed when you take a shower or bath.
-The health risks from chlorine can be acute, and they can be chronic; it’s a respiratory irritant at an acute level.
-But the chronic effects are what people don’t realize: it may be a serious thyroid disrupter.
+When used, you’re being exposed by inhaling fumes which can damage the lungs.
+Chlorine is also in city water to kill bacteria, which means you’re being exposed when you take a shower or bath.
+The health risks from chlorine can be acute and over time become chronic impacting your thyroid gland.

 Bon Ami Powder Cleanser